 The road to Shkoder starts rough and bumpy but gradually improves.
 It follows a large lake and it has many up’s and down’s.
 The last miles to Shkoder are almost flat and the landscape strongly reminded us of our home country The Netherlands.

 Shkoder to Dubrovnik

-From Kotor we followed the northern road of the peninsula to the Lepetani – Kamenari ferry.
+From Kotor we followed the road on the peninsula to the Lepetani – Kamenari ferry.
 This is a large car ferry that mainly serves all the traffic for the E65 at the other side.
 Several ferries run constantly all day.
-We quickly got of the E65 and followed lake roads and promenades all the way to Herceg Novi.
-Very relaxed cycling but avoiding all the pedestrians may slow you down ;-).
+We quickly got off the E65 and followed lake roads and promenades all the way to Herceg Novi.
+Very relaxed cycling, but avoiding all the pedestrians and the speed bumps may slow you down ;-).

 From Herceg Novi we continued to the border on the E65 and kept cycling on it until we got to the village of Gruda.
 Here a nice side road leads you to Cavtat.
 The center of Cavtat is small, almost car free and consist of hotels, apartments and restaurants.
 More important: there are regular small ferries to Dubrovnik (12 km away) all day and you can take your bike on board (free).
-So we avoided the probably increasingly busy coastal highway.
+By taking the boat we avoided the extremely busy coastal highway.

 Dubrovnik to Mostar (the Ciro Trail)

-From Ivanica just across the border with Bosnia Herzegovina to Mostar we followed the Ciro Trail.
-A bike route on an abandonded railway line.
-There is a separate page with all the details on the Ciro.
+From Ivanica (just across the border with Bosnia Herzegovina) to Mostar we followed the Ciro Trail, a bike route on an abandonded railway line.
+See the separate page with all the details on the Ciro.

 Mostar to Split